 New-MailboxRepairRequest -Database DB01 -CorruptionType AggregateCounts

 These commands will resolve most of the errors associated with your Exchange mailboxes.
-However, if the cmdlet doesn’t display any result for the mailbox after repairing, then you will have to access the event log application (under Source Exchange Server), where you will be able to check the repair status along with the Event ID.
+However, suppose the cmdlet doesn’t display any result for the mailbox after repair.
+In that case, you will have to access the event log application (under Source Exchange Server), where you will be able to check the repair status along with the Event ID.

-Using this command, most of the mailbox corruption can be fixed, but it is not viable if the mailboxes are highly corrupt and inaccessible.
+By using this command, most of the mailbox corruption can be fixed, but it is not useful if the mailboxes are highly corrupt and inaccessible.
 In such cases, you need reliable software that can quickly repair corrupt Exchange mailboxes – Recoveryfix for Exchange Server Recovery.

 Using Recoveryfix for Exchange Server Recovery